Navy10021/SLS/README.md

 ### 4. About Research Paper
  - Currently, our paper is under review.
 It will be revealed in the future.

 ### 5. Dev
 - Seoul National University NLP Labs
+- Navy Lee